 - If your company is qualified because it is owned (51% or more) by one or more low or very-low- income residents, then complete Form A, "Section 3 Business Concern - Resident Business Owner(s) Verification"; OR - If your company is qualified because over 75 percent of the labor hours performed for the business over the prior three-month period are performed by Section 3 wor ers, then complete Form B, "Section 3 Business Concern - 75% + Workforce".
-OR - 3.
-If at least 51 percent owned and controlled by current public housing residents or residents who currently live in Section 8-assisted housing, then complete Form C, "Section 3 Business Concern-Housing Residents".
+OR - If at least 51 percent owned and controlled by current public housing residents or residents who currently live in Section 8-assisted housing, then complete Form C, "Section 3 Business Concern-Housing Residents".

-Please answer all questions, sign the completed forms, and notarize the affidav packets must be returned to the sub-recipient or contractor as follows: it.
-Complete

-Name of sub-recipient/contractor: -
+Please answer all questions, sign the completed forms, and notarize the affidavit.
+Completed packets must be returned to the sub-recipient or contractor as follows: Name of sub-recipient/contractor:

 Attn:

 Mailing Address:

 If you have any questions or require assistance, please contact:

 Name:

-Phone Number:

-Email Address: